informalsystems/hermes/guide/src/commands/keys/index.md

 ```

 > **Key name:**
-> By default, the key will be named after the `key_name` property specified in the configuration file.
+> By default, the key will be named after the `key-name` property specified in the configuration file.
 > To use a different key name, specify the `--key-name` option when invoking `keys add`.
 >
 > ```